chicory root

 Clearly, chicory root has a ton of historical and current uses.
 But at OLIPOP, we use this powerful root in our soda.

-Our natural ingredients (including chicory root!) work together to promote healthy digestion.
+Our ingredients (including chicory root!) work together to promote healthy digestion.
 They support the growth of healthy microbes in the digestive tract, as well as feed the good bacteria that live there.

 That’s why OLIPOP includes chicory root: we love its potential benefits both as a fiber and prebiotic to support digestive health!